TL;DR

 Return:

-1. Top 15 question clusters with ticket count per cluster
+1. Top 12-15 question clusters with ticket count per cluster, sorted by count

-4. A "missing answer" list — questions in the tickets that have no consistent answer yet
+4. A "missing answer" list — questions in the tickets with no consistent

 5. A short tone audit — flag any draft that drifted into marketing voice